What is a Custom Election Code?

 The Iskut Custom Election Code will be revised with the following process:

-- A committee of Iskut members will draft a code.
+- A committee of Iskut members will prepare a draft a code.

 - The code will be reviewed by all Iskut members.

-- The members will vote in Spring 2018 on whether to ratify the updated code or not.
+- The members will vote on whether to ratify the new code or not.